Skip to main content

 Academic Partner Grants Program

-To best support alumni engagement activities across the IU network, the Alumni Association offers a grant program to support our academic partners on the IU Bloomington and IU Indianapolis campuses.
+To best support alumni engagement activities across the IU network, the Alumni Association offers a grant program to support our academic partners and regional campuses.

-This program will serve academic partners that were previously funded through allocations.
-Units will request IUAA funding to support alumni programming and engagement using a grant application process.
+Units may request IUAA funding to support alumni programming and engagement using a grant application process.
 Through this process, units submit information on how the funds will be used toward alumni programming and engagement services.

 Grant Application Process and Eligibility